Erayferah/fars_package/README.md

 # FARS

-The course in coursera platform where you build R package.
+## This is an repository for the package FARS, which was the final task in cre-

-## This is an example repository for a library.
+ating R packages course in Coursera.

 In this package, there are couple of functions which would be helpful to load, rename, investigate, summarize and plot the data from the US National Highway